 When do we talk about a Quaternary Industry?

 We talk about a Quaternary Industry when we focus on more advanced services, for example, research and development or scientific services.
-This sector generally requires advanced educated individuals and received the name of a white-collar industry.
+This sector generally requires individuals with advanced education and so received the name of a white-collar industry.